-Thank You for Purchasing this Kidde Alarm
+Thank You for Purchasing this Wi-Fi Alarm

 Hardwired for 120VAC, this model features a non-replaceable, sealed-in battery backup.
 It also contains a voice message system and SMART HUSH® Control to temporarily silence nuisance alarms.
+It is capable of hardwire interconnect, and is Wi-Fi compatible with mobile devices.